Winter Range Calculator

 How Cold Weather Affects EV Range

 Cold temperatures reduce EV range through several mechanisms.
 Lithium-ion batteries have higher internal resistance in the cold, which reduces the energy they can deliver.
-Cabin heating draws 3-5 kW continuously, and cold tires have higher rolling resistance.
-Together, these factors can cut your range by 30-50% in freezing conditions.
+Cabin heating draws 3 to 5 kW continuously, and cold tires have higher rolling resistance.
+Together, these factors can cut your range by 30 to 50 percent in freezing conditions.

 Preconditioning: The Single Best Winter Habit